jeongyoonlee/r-examples/README.md

     $ ./wordcloud_obama_inaugural.R wordcloud.png

 ## bubble_chart_by_category
-* draw a bubble chart for data with 4 dimension (score, rate, category, count) ** use x- and y-axis for score and rate
+* draw a bubble chart for data with 4 dimension (score, rate, category, count) using ggplot.
+* use x- and y-axis for score and rate
-** use colors to code categories
+* use colors to code categories
-** use bubble sizes to represent counts
+* use bubble sizes to represent counts

 Usage: